Cybersecurity for small businesses: Reviewing core concerns, best measures, and more!

 Reviewing best cybersecurity measures

 - Get your employees trained.
-This is one of the first and foremost steps in cybersecurity.
+This is one of the first and foremost steps in data science training.
 You want aware and responsible employees, who know about safe browsing practices, how to create strong passwords, how to use a password manager, and when to report an incident.

 - Invest in network security.
 Besides placing all networked devices behind firewalls, it is also important to take other proactive measures.
 Solutions include network segmentation, using encryption where needed, and ensuring that each network, device and system is monitored 24×7.

 - Consider taking backups of everything, especially to prevent damage caused by malware.
 For instance, in case of a ransomware attack, some data may get encrypted, and if regular backups are taken, systems can be restored sooner.

 It is also important to have a cybersecurity plan in place.
 Ensure that there are predefined protocols on how to report an incident and how these incidents would be managed.
 What also matters is taking help from outsiders when required.
 This may mean hiring cybersecurity experts, or engaging the security community by opting for ethical hacking.